 Selects whether the printer should wrap or truncate text lines longer than 8 inches.
-For printing on normal or wide paper (14 7/8"), select WRAP.
-This allows printing to the full extend of the width of the paper.
+For printing on normal or wide paper (14 7/8"), select WRAP, this allows printing to the full extent of the paper width.
 The printer wraps printing beyond the margin to the next line (if the printer is configured for that paper size).